BearSwipeStudios/BackroomCollector-Credits-and-Attributions/README.md

 It is intended to provide transparency and give proper credit to the original creators of the assets used.
 All resources remain the property of their respective authors.

+# Special Thanks #

+We would like to give our heartfelt thanks to everyone who shares their creations online, enabling indie developers to bring their visions to life.
+Your work inspires us and countless others in the community. ❤️🐾

 ---

 ## 3D Models